 Thus, when proxy authentication is enabled the overall policy selection algorithm becomes two-phased.
 This complexity leads to some non-obvious conclusion.

-When you need to enable proxy authentication mode for a given policy - it is recommended to always enable the same proxy authentication mode on the default policy.
+When you enable proxy authentication mode - be sure to always clear the Skip Authentication checkbox on the advanced settings of the default policy.
 This will ensure the proxy authentication works as you would expect.

 Also note that the policy selection algorithm stops after the first matching policy is found.
 No other policies are checked after successful match.
 This is so by design and keeps the system simple and predictable.